Akufo-Addo’s appointment more of loyalty than meritocracy – A/R NDC official

-Former District Chief Executive for Sekyere Afram Plains Fuseini Donkor has described President Nana Addo Dankwa Akufo-Addo’s ministerial appointments as way of glorifying loyalty over meritocracy.
+Former District Chief Executive for Sekyere Afram Plains Fuseini Donkor has described President Nana Akufo-Addo’s ministerial appointments as way of glorifying loyalty over meritocracy.

 The former appointee of the erstwhile Mahama administration explained that “the president knowing very well this is his last term in office is rather repaying his loyalists with appointments instead of appointing persons with merits and capabilities”.